ravenmoore-401-JS/seattle-js-401d39/class-06/lab/README.md

 ## Before you begin

-Refer to *Getting Started*  in the [lab submission instructions](../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

 Create a UML diagram of the authentication system on a whiteboard before you start

+1. Refer to the *Getting Started* guide  in the [lab submission instructions](../../reference/submission-instructions/labs/README.md)
-> Create a new repository for this project, called 'basic-auth'
+1. Create a new repository called `basic-auth`
+1. Copy the files from within the `starter-code` folder of your class repository into your new repo as a starting point
+1. Work in a new branch called `dev`, created from `main`
+1. Following completion of this assignment, create a Pull Request from `dev` to `main` and merge your code
+   - You will deploy from your `main` branch to a new app at Heroku
+   - You will add a link to the PR that you merged in your README for grading purposes

 ## Business Requirements